-- Aspiring pilots can apply with no flight experience and be promised a route to the commercial flight deck
+- Opportunities for aspiring pilots with no flight experience to follow a streamlined route to the commercial flight deck.